dgraph-io/dgraph-docs/content/graphql/dgraph/index.md

   parent = "graphql"
 +++

-How to use GraphQL on an existing Dgraph instance.
+## How to use GraphQL on an existing Dgraph instance

 If you have an existing Dgraph instance and want to also expose GraphQL, you need to add a GraphQL schema that maps to your Dgraph schema.
 You don't need to expose your entire Dgraph schema as GraphQL, but do note that adding a GraphQL schema can alter the Dgraph schema.